arshika77/arshika77.github.io/index.md

 Previously, I was a Research Assistant at the [Kreiman Lab](https://klab.tch.harvard.edu/) at Harvard University where I worked on adopting continual learning algorithms for continuous domain adaptations.

-I'm interested in Continual Learning and Multi-agent Systems with applications in developing lasrge-scale, robust and adaptable AI/ML systems, specifically in public health and social impact domains.
+I'm interested in Continual Learning and Multi-agent Systems with applications in developing large-scale, robust and adaptable AI/ML systems, specifically in public health and social impact domains.
 I want to develop agents that can provide adaptive, efficient and personalized solutions in a fast-changing world.

 <div class="row" id="timeline-logos">
     <div class="col-lg-3">